parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 ### Step 2: Create Your Account

-1. Create your Xperience wallet account by selecting **CONNECT NOW**.
+1. Create your ParallelChain wallet account by selecting **CONNECT NOW**.
 2. Click the **REGISTER** button.
 3. Your 12-word recovery key will be generated automatically.
 You should copy your recovery key by clicking **COPY AS TEXT** and pasting it in a secure document, or you should write it down.
 Store it in a safe and secure location.
 4. Take note that the phrases are stored in a chronological order.